Trump hails Kim, sees no need to resume U.S.-South Korea war games

 “They basically don’t think we’re doing enough,” a senior U.S. official said on Wednesday, referring to the North Koreans.
 He said that the tone of the letter was “if you’re not willing to give something, then don’t come.”

-U.S. intelligence and defence officials have repeatedly expressed deep doubts about North Korea’s willingness to give up its nuclear weapons and had not expected Pompeo’s trip to yield positive results.
+U.S. intelligence and defense officials have repeatedly expressed deep doubts about North Korea’s willingness to give up its nuclear weapons and had not expected Pompeo’s trip to yield positive results.

-Reporting by David Alexander and David Brunnstrom; editing by Mohammad Zargham, Bill Berkrot and Lisa Shumaker
+Reporting by David Alexander and David Brunnstrom, additional reporting by Joyce Lee and Jeongmin Kim in Seoul; editing by Mohammad Zargham, Bill Berkrot and Lisa Shumaker